mustafalail/TPV-Tool/README.md

 <img width="717" alt="MainWindow" src="https://user-images.githubusercontent.com/107441403/203444260-a06e3d34-419f-4a68-abef-0e803d1edc70.png">

 ### 2. Creating a Class Diagram to Input.
-Refer to the Overview of USE section above for a demo on how to create UML class diagrams.
+Refer to the Overview of USE section above for a demo of how to create UML class diagrams.
+Alternatively, you can create a class diagram using any other UML tool and extract it as an XMI file that can then be opened using TPV.

 ### 3. Choosing a Class Diagram for Analysis.
 The first input of TPV is the class diagram to be analyzed.
 Click *Select* (TPV Main Window, 1), which opens the following window.
 TPV can take UML class into the following two formats: 1) the USE specification format in saved in a .use files or 2) the standard UML format saved in .uml files.